 Thanks to SD-WAN, 4G and 5G services are finally coming into their own.
 Some drivers for WWAN and SD-WAN include the following:

-- implement path diversity with the same carrier used for wired links;
+- implementing path diversity with the same carrier used for wired links;

-- avoid the cost of having good links pulled to a new site.
+- avoiding the cost of having good links pulled to a new site.

 In situations where WWAN isn't the only form of connectivity, SD-WAN enables policy-based control of how to use the WWAN service.
 In situations where only WWAN exists, SD-WAN can balance traffic across multiple providers, move traffic from an overloaded service to a less loaded one and perform traffic conditioning to improve quality of service.

-2022 could be the year in which implementing WWAN with SD-WAN becomes easy, at least in 5G areas.
+In 2023, implementing WWAN with SD-WAN should become easier, at least in 5G areas.